Web Hostingclock icon23 Mar 20264 min read

 Web Hosting Explained: Types, Use Cases and How to Choose the Right Hosting

 Web hosting is a service that allows individuals and businesses to publish websites on the internet.
-Hosting providers store website files on servers and make them accessible to users via a domain name.
+Hosting providers store website files on servers and deliver them to users when they visit a domain.

-A slow or unreliable hosting provider can negatively affect both your traffic and conversions.
+A slow or unstable hosting provider can reduce traffic, rankings and conversions.

-Shared hosting is the most common and affordable type of hosting.
-Multiple websites share the same server resources, including CPU, RAM and storage.
+Shared hosting is the most affordable option where multiple websites share the same server.

 Pros: